 In Year 4 HME401, the majority of students continue a two-year clinical attachment to one of four clinical schools and continue their study of the four themes of the BMBS.
-During HME401, students will typically undertake the equivalent of three days of clinical activity, one day of formal teaching activities and one day of private study each week.
+During HME401, students will typically undertake the equivalent of 24 hours of clinical activity, 8 hours of formal teaching activities and 8 hours of private study each week.

-Students who have undertaken the Longitudinal Integrated Clerkship with the Rural Community Clinical School in Year 3 (HME301/302) will be based at hospital sites for HME401, and will undertake the same assessments as other students within the Unit.
+Students who have undertaken the Longitudinal Integrated Clerkship with the Rural Community Clinical School (RCCS) in Year 3 (HME301/302) will be based at hospital sites for HME401, and will undertake the same assessments as other students within the unit.

-In order to comply with Commonwealth Department of Health requirements for rural clinical placements, all students will need to complete at least 4 weeks of a dedicated rural attachment within their clinical years.
-For students attached to Geelong and Eastern Health Clinical Schools throughout Year 3 and 4, this is most likely to occur within the GP rotation in HME401 or the Elective/ Selective/Pre-internship program in HME402.
-There will likely be a necessity for directed Selective placements in the event that the rural criterion is not met during the preceding placements.
+In order to comply with Commonwealth Department of Health requirements for rural clinical placements, at least 50% of students will need to complete at least 4 weeks of a dedicated rural attachment within their clinical years.
+For students attached to Geelong and Eastern Health Clinical Schools throughout Year 3 and 4, this is most likely to occur within the GP rotation in HME401 or the Elective/Selective/Pre-internship program in HME402.
 John Flynn Scholarship placements occurring outside of Deakin semester periods cannot fulfil these requirements.

 Student performance is assessed in a numerical scale of marks from 0-100% and graded as High Distinction (80% and over), Distinction (70%-79%), Credit (60-69%), Pass (50%-59%) or Fail (below 50%).
 There are a number of formative assessment tasks which do not contribute to the final mark.